phac-nml/irida/doc/user/tutorials/uploader-tool/index.md

 You may also alter this value after the sequencer has completed the run using a spreadsheet tool like Microsoft Excel.
 Find the file named `SampleSheet.csv` in the directory containing the results of your experiment and open the file with Microsoft Excel.
 Enter the numeric project ID in the `Sample_Project` column for each sample in the list.
 Make sure that you save the file as a CSV file.

+The uploader tool will create samples in the project(s) using the `Sample ID` field as the sample name.
+If a sample in the project already has a name in the `Sample ID` column (as might be the case with a top-up run), then the uploader will simply upload the new data to the existing sample.

 Uploading Data
 --------------